 It is still a great idea to invest in a collar ID tag for your cat.
-Collar ID tags are the first line of defense in locating and identifying a lost cat.
+Collar ID tags are the first line of defence in locating and identifying a lost cat.
 For example, if a neighbour finds your lost cat, they are very unlikely to have a microchip scanner and will simply rely on the collar ID tag.
-However, microchipping cats is the second and in some ways most important line of defense for your cat.
-This is because microchipping ensures that your cat’s identification is never lost, stolen, removed or compromised.
+However, micro chipping cats is the second and in some ways most important line of defence for your cat.
+This is because micro chipping ensures that your cat’s identification is never lost, stolen, removed or compromised.

 Elizabeth Llewellyn is a feline welfare and behaviour specialist with 30 years experience working with cats in a variety of settings including rescue, breeding, boarding, grooming and veterinary.
 She lives in Chittenden County Vermont with her three cats.